 He did not respond with rage and retaliation.
 Instead, he prayed for those who had insulted and hurt him.
 He rose above hate and enmity.
 His heart was full of hope and mercy.
 Today, Ta’if is a beautiful town with its people professing the Islamic faith.

-“Oh Allah, forgive my people for they do not know.”
+“Oh Lord, forgive my people for they do not know.”

 Rasulullah s.a.w. also explained that this dua was invoked by the previous messengers and showed that indeed forgiveness is greater than revenge.

-The Prophet s.a.w. also taught us that through love and mercy, one can be drawn to the beauty of Islamic faith.
-Prior to Sayyidina Umar r.a. accepting the message of Islam, he was a powerful adversary that had challenged the Prophetic message.
-However, the Prophet s.a.w. prayed to Allah s.w.t to soften his heart.
-In a hadith by Ibn Umar r.a., Rasulullah s.a.w. supplicated,
+The Prophet s.a.w. also taught us that through love and mercy, one can be drawn to the beauty of Islam.
+The earlier days of Sayyidina Umar r.a. showed that he was a notable adversary of Rasulullah s.a.w. that had challenged the Prophetic message prior to becoming a Muslim.
+Even then, the Prophet s.a.w. prayed to Allah s.w.t to soften his heart.
+In a hadith by Ibn Umar r.a, Rasulullah s.a.w. supplicated,

 اللَّهُمَّ أَعِزَّ الْإِسْلَامَ بِأَحَبِّ هَذَيْنِ الرَّجُلَيْنِ إِلَيْكَ بِأَبِي جَهْلٍ أَوْ بِعُمَرَ بْنِ الْخَطَّابِ

 “Oh Allah, strengthen Islam with one of two men whom you love more: Abu Jahl or Umar ibn Al-Khattab.”